AltriaCarrie/altriacarrie.github.io/_pages/about.md

 Research Interests
 ======
-* Language and literacy development of bilingual children and children with developmental language disorder
+* Language and literacy development of bilingual children and children with developmental language disorder.
-* Assessing language use in writing and writing self-efficacy
+* Assessing language use in writing and writing self-efficacy.
-* Individual differences in bilingual language and literacy development
+* Individual differences in bilingual language and literacy development.

 B
 ------